Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 - DevEUI: an IEEE EUI-64 identifier used to identify the device during the procedure while joining the network (Join Procedure).
 It is assigned by the manufacturer or the device owner and provisioned on the Network Gateway.
-- DevAddr: a 32-bit non-unique identifier assigned to a device wether:
+- DevAddr: a 32-bit non-unique identifier assigned to a device either:

   - Statically: by the device manufacturer in *Activation by Personalization* mode.